 The Subscription Series is an annual cycle of programs consisting of special concerts, recitals and lectures, support for which derives from Chapter solicitation of funding other than the Chapter portion of AGO dues.
 The Subscription Series Committee shall be responsible for soliciting and gathering in funds to underwrite the Subscription Series.
 All monies collected through solicitation by the Subscription Series Committee shall be turned over to the Treasurer, who will first handle all settlements for payments concerning fund-raising expenses, then record the total proceeds as a credit to the Subscription Series.
-The Subscription Series Committee, as well as obtaining and maintaining the contact list for the Subscription Series.
-The Subscription Series committee, as well as obtaining and maintaining the contact list for the Subscription Series.
-The Subscription Series are published in the printed program of each event of the Series.
+The Subscription Series Committee shall be responsible for advertising the Subscription Series as prepared by the Program Committee, as well as obtaining and maintaining the contact list for the Subscription Series.
+The Subscription Series Committee Director shall also maintain a roster of all contributors to the Subscription Series and see that the names are published in the printed program of each event of the Series.